guimfs/speed-typing-phrases/README.md

 # **Speed Typing with Phrases**

-With this script you will be able to play or train your typing technique.
+With this script you will be able to play or practice your typing technique.
 Instead of words you will type whole sentences.

 *This is a simple script for run speed typing with phrases*.

 ## **How to play:**

-You must type the **exact** same phrase that appears on the screen, including upper and lower case letters, dots and apostrophes.
+You must type the ***exactly*** same phrase that appears on the screen, including upper and lower case letters, dots and apostrophes.

-After the whole sentence had been typed and pressing **enter** the counter will show your score.
+After the whole sentence had been typed and pressing ***enter*** the counter will show your score.

 If your phrase is incorrect or incomplete, you will not be able to press enter.
 The text will indicate the colors ***red for incorrect***, ***black for incomplete.*** and ***green for correct***.